Cisco Systems (CSCO) Q1 2018 Results - Earnings Call Transcript

 Paul J. Silverstein - Cowen and Company, LLC

-Hey, Chuck and Kelly, recognize you guys are no longer breaking it out but I'm hoping that you'll throw us a bone and put numbers on the data center switching revenue growth given how important it is and how strong a growth market that's been.
+Hey, Chuck and Kelly, I recognize you guys are no longer breaking it out but I'm hoping that you'll throw us a bone and put numbers on the data center switching revenue growth given how important it is and how strong a growth market that's been.
 And as part of that, Chuck, related to the previous question, can you give us any quantification of your progress with the web 2.0 hyperscale customer segment given the importance of that segment?

 Kelly A. Kramer - Cisco Systems, Inc.

 Yes, so, Paul, yes, I mean, obviously we're trying to go to new groupings.
-But – and just to give you some color I mean, we continue to see the double-digit growth that we've been talking about of our ACI portfolio continue in the strong double digits.
+But – and just to give you some color, I mean, we continue to see the double-digit growth that we've been talking about of our ACI portfolio continue in the strong double digits.
 And overall data center was certainly up from a revenue perspective.

 Charles H. Robbins - Cisco Systems, Inc.

-And I think, Paul, from a perspective of the web scale, I mean, it's really just what I described.
+And I think, Paul, from a perspective of the web scale, it's really just what I described.
 We're in discussions with all of them.
 We have made announcements with several of them.
-And we continue to execute against our strategy and it's a – these are large franchises.
-There's two facets and if you remember on a call back two or three calls back I said that we're now expanding our discussions into 360-degree relationship discussions.
-The Google announcement was reflective of that comment because not only are we working on their infrastructure but we're also working significantly on this multi-cloud enablement, hybrid cloud enablement and helping bridge our customers, their premises-based solutions, their edge-based solutions, their cloud applications, their SaaS applications.
+And we continue to execute against our strategy and it's – – these are large franchises.
+There's two facets.
+And if you remember on a call back two or three calls back, I said that we're now expanding our discussions into 360-degree relationship discussions.
+The Google announcement was reflective of that comment, because not only are we working on their infrastructure but we're also working significantly on this multi-cloud enablement, hybrid cloud enablement and helping bridge our customers, their premises-based solutions, their edge-based solutions, their cloud applications, their SaaS applications.
 And so we're continuing to execute on that right now.

 Marilyn Mora - Cisco Systems, Inc.